 The UTS:INSEARCH Student Centre is your first point for any matters which are not part of your actual course of study.
-This includes changing your contact details, getting your student card, opal travel discount, current student letters, certificates/transcripts, accommodation assistance, withdrawing from a course or paying your fees.
+This includes changing your contact details, getting your student card, enquiring about transport, current student letters, certificates/transcripts, accommodation assistance, withdrawing from a course or paying your fees.

-The UTS:INSEARCH Student Centre is located on the Ground Floor, 187 Thomas Street (the Blue Building) and is open from 9.00am to 5.00pm Monday to Friday.
+The UTS:INSEARCH Student Centre is located on the Ground Floor, 187 Thomas Street (the Blue Building) and is open from 9am-5pm Monday to Friday.